Helsinki-NLP/shared-info/README.md

 - [4] Vaswani, A. et al. (2017).
 Attention is all you need.
 In: NIPS 2017
 - [5] Mikolov, T. et al. (2018).
 Advances in Pre-Training Distributed Word Representations.
 In: LREC 2018
 - [6] Grave, E. and Bojanowski, P. et al. (2018).
 Learning Word Vectors for 157 Languages.
 In: LREC 2018
+- [7] Li, C. et al. (2018).
+Measuring the Intrinsic Dimension of Objective Landscapes.
+In: ICLR 2018